julianrojas87/PhD-consortium-ISWC2019/content/abstract.md

 and personalized route planning applications.
 Semantic Web and Linked Data technologies provide a common framework for data integration.
-Yet it remains unclear how relevant data can be automatically discovered and reused while remaining independent from specific route planning algorithm implementations.
+Yet it is still unclear how relevant data can be automatically discovered and reused while remaining independent from specific route planning algorithm implementations.